 3 Use the published data source

-By default, when you publish, Tableau updates the workbook you're publishing from to use the published data source, and then closes the local data source.
+By default, Tableau updates the workbook you’re publishing from to use the published data source, and then it closes the local data source.
 You can clear this check box if you want the workbook to continue to use the local data source.

 For more information, see Quick Start: Automatically Update Workbook to Use Published Data Source.